tjrobinson/tjrobinson.net/obsidian/blog/2009-08-11-training-and-events-ive-been-to.md

 ---
-title: "Training and events I've been to"
 date: "2009-08-11"
 ---
-# 2009-08-11-training-and-events-ive-been-to
+# Training and events I've been to

 For the last few years I've been trying to keep a list of all work-related training and events I've been to.
 I recently updated this and thought it might be interesting to post it here.